Chart Color Schemes

 Health performance in Maroochydore - Kuluin is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Maroochydore - Kuluin faces significant health challenges, with high prevalence of common conditions among both younger and older residents.
-Approximately 51% (~13,383 people) have private health cover, lower than Rest of Qld's 52.7%.
+Maroochydore - Kuluin faces significant health challenges, with common conditions prevalent among both younger and older residents.
+Approximately 51% (~13,383 people) have private health cover, lower than the Rest of Qld's 52.7%.

 Frequently Asked Questions - Health